Skip to content

 Short answers, pulled from the story.

-How many people died during the White Terror according to historical estimates?
+How many people were killed in the White Terror in Russia?